Map Your Trails with Hiking Project

 - On the trail page, find the "You and this Recommended Route/Trail" section on the right-hand side of the page.

 - Click "Edit Description or GPS track" to make any necessary updates.

 Share your opinion:

-- Star Ratings: Vote on hikes, trails, and photos to help determine what gets featured throughout the site.
+- Star Ratings: Vote on Recommended Routes, trails, and photos to help determine what gets featured throughout the site.

 - Difficulty: Share your opinion using our simple rating system.

 - Conditions: Keep them up-to-date via our reporting tool, found at the top of trail pages.